googleapis/google-cloud-cpp/doc/packaging.md

 ```

 The following steps will install libraries and tools in `/usr/local`.
 By
-default CentOS-8 does not search for shared libraries in these directories,
+default Rocky Linux 8 does not search for shared libraries in these
-there are multiple ways to solve this problem, the following steps are one
+directories, there are multiple ways to solve this problem, the following
-solution:
+steps are one solution:

 ```bash
 (echo "/usr/local/lib" ; echo "/usr/local/lib64") | \